joheisig/Haard_Wildfire_Fuels_Hazard/03_spatial_prediction_surface_fuel_models.md

 > RAM restrictions, which can be a problem for large remote sensing data
 > stacks.
 Below we provide switches for this program, which allow you to
 > decide, whether you want to run all analysis steps or skip some of the
 > computationally expensive ones (e.g. extracting raster values).
+Be
+> prepared that Binder may crash when running complex tasks.
 > Alternatively, intermediate results are loaded from existing files.
 > You may choose to download this repository and run operations locally
 > instead.